qchateau/space-dodgems/README.md

 to an nginx server to use space-dodgems behind nginx acting as a reverse-proxy.

-Note that it works both both HTTP and HTTPS.
+Note that it works for both HTTP and HTTPS.

 ```
 server {